 White is white, right?
 Wrong.

 When it comes to buying LED Christmas lights, if you want white, you're going to have to clarify that decision just a bit.
 Because as it turns out, there's really no such thing as "just white" - at least when it comes to LED lights.
-In fact, there are three variations of white LEDs: warm white, pure white and cool white.
+In fact, there are three variations of white LEDs: warm white, pure white, and cool white.

-That's a good thing, because it gives you a range of choices.
+That's a good thing because it gives you a range of choices.
 It'll help you tweak your holiday light design to more perfectly duplicate the mental image you have in mind.
-Just as cream white, designer white, off white, or some other variation of white paint might best match your vision when painting a room in your house "white."
+Just as a cream white, designer white, off white, or some other variation of white paint might best match your vision when painting a room in your house "white."

 But that freedom of choice comes with a bit of a catch: the variations of white LED lights can vary significantly from one manufacturer to another.